lextm/jekyll-theme-chirpy/_posts/2008-6-9-snmp-design-time-for-parser-details-part-v.md

 The experimental parser throws exceptions of this kind whenever it cannot parse a symbol in the MIB document.
 This exception can tell you which symbol is wrong.
 File name, line number, and column number can help you find the issue.

 However, because this parser is only tested again Net-SNMP bundled 70 MIB documents, so I know it may fail on other standard MIB documents.
 Please provide me reports once you meet this exception type on a standard MIB document.
-I’d like to analyse that document and improve the parser.
+I'd like to analyse that document and improve the parser.

 # OutOfMemoryException

 Once you meet this exception, I am sure that it is caused by the parser.
 Please fire me reports like the above item so I can fix the bugs.

 You may wonder why this kind of exception may be raised by a managed library.
 The reason is quite simple, sometimes the code enters a loop and cannot get out, so all resources are consumed by this loop and never get a chance to be released.
-I have been trying to fix such loops as many as possible but I am afraid that I haven’t fixed them all.
+I have been trying to fix such loops as many as possible but I am afraid that I haven't fixed them all.

 Other #SNMP exceptions will be talked about in another post.
 Stay tuned.